estelle/flexbox/draft/01_flexbox.md

 ![Figure ?: Adding `display: flex;` or `display: inline-flex` creates a flex container](img/1/01_display_flex.png)[::LINK::](flexfiles/flex_only.html)

 Simply adding either of these `display` property values on an element turns the element into a flex container and the element's children into flex items.
-The children are all the same height, even if their contents would produce elements of different heights, as shown in figure ?.
+By default, the children are all the same height, even if their contents would produce elements of different heights, as shown in figure ?.

-> The default appearance that is created simply by adding these `display` values is similar to setting a container width to 100% and floating it and all its children to the left, or using the `.clearfix` method, but better.
+> For people familiar with float-based layouts, the default appearance that is created simply by adding these `display` values is similar to setting a container width to 100% and floating it and all its children to the left, or using the `.clearfix` method, but better.
 The children still fit on a single line, even if they may have wrapped if truly floated.
 And, just as how floated elements are at least as tall as their tallest floated children, the container will be tall enough to encompass its children.

-The `inline-flex` value will be only as wide as declared, or as wide as one column if `flex-direction` is set to `column` (defined next), or as wide as it needs to be if no `width`, `min-width` or `max-width` is set.
-The `flex` value of the `display` property behaves like a block element in this regards, defaulting to 100% width.
+The `inline-flex` value makes the flex container behave like an inline-level element.
+It will be only as wide as declared, or as wide as one column if `flex-direction` is set to `column` (defined next).
+Like other inline-level elements, the `inline-flex` container sits together on a line with other inline-level elements, and is affected by the line-height and vertical alignment, which creates space for the descenders underneath the box by default.
+The `flex` value of the `display` property behaves like a block element.

 > Note: We've added a padding, margins and borders to the flex container and items to improve the appearance of the figures.
 Box model properties do impact flex layout.
 Had we not included these properties, all the flex items would be bunched up against the flex container and against each other and would be indistinguishable from one another.
 In most examples, we've added border, margin and padding to the flex items and flex container for better figure legibility.
 The illustration explanations will not address the effects of the box model properties until we start covering some of the effects of box model layout in the [`align-content` section](link to align-content section) much later on in this chapter.

-If we want to create a simple navigation bar out of a group of links, it's very simple.
+If we want to create a  navigation bar out of a group of links, it's very simple.
 Simply `display: flex;`.

     nav {
       display: flex;